tensorlayer/TensorLayer/README.md

 ```

 We provide many helper functions (like `fit()` , `test()`) that is similar to Keras to facilitate your development; however, if you want to obtain a fine-grain control over the model or its training process, you can use TensorFlow’s methods like `sess.run()` in your program directly (`tutorial_mnist.py` provides more details about this).
 Many more DL and RL examples can be found [here](http://tensorlayer.readthedocs.io/en/latest/user/example.html).

+[Tricks to use TL](https://github.com/wagamamaz/tensorlayer-tricks) is also a good introduction to use TensorLayer.

 # Documentation